Photometry with XGA

 Creating a custom mask

-You can also create a mask with whatever custom radius you desire, suitable to be applied to either the merged images or one of the individual observation images.
-You may also define custom coordinates to centre the new mask on, as well as defining both inner and outer radii (if you wish to make an annulus).
-I shall start by making a mask with an outer radius of 0.01 degrees (though if the source in question has redshift information you can also use a proper distance unit) for the combined image of the demo source:
+A mask may be created with whatever custom radius you desire, custom coordinates to centre the new mask on may be defined, as well as both inner and outer radii (if you wish to make an annulus).
+In this demonstration a mask with an outer radius of 0.01 degrees is made (though if the source in question has redshift information you can also use a proper distance unit) for the XMM combined image of the demo source:

 [50]: